-The buck moth caterpillar is a serious pest that causes leaf death in oaks, particularly in the New Orleans area.
-It is found from Maine to Georgia and west to California.
-The moths are striking with dark gray wings an irregular, median white band and a crescent-shaped white mark bordered in black on each wing.
+The buck moth caterpillar is a serious pest that defoliates oaks, particularly in the southeastern United States.
+The moths have dark gray wings with an irregular, median white band and a crescent-shaped, white mark bordered in black on each wing.

-Caterpillars consume the leaves of oak trees (primarily live oak, but also water oak).
-They destroy the natural beauty and vigor of the tree, making it more susceptible to attacks by other insects and diseases.
+Caterpillars eat the leaves of oak trees, (primarily live oaks, but also water oaks).
+They are found from Maine to Georgia and west to Texas.
+The caterpillars destroy a tree’s natural beauty and vigor, making it more susceptible to diseases and insect attacks.

-There are several control options to choose from, including biorationals and horticultural oil.
-In addition, the affected trees should be fertilized with Arbor Green PRO to improve recovery and overall vigor.
+There are several control options, including such biorationals as Bt (Bacillus thuringiensis) and horticultural oil.
+Affected trees should also be fertilized with Arbor Green PRO® to improve their recovery and overall vigor.